MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 >[!Note]
 >- Ensure you're a contributor in the subscription you create the MSI.
->- This MSI must have admin permission on SQL MI and read permission on Key vault used for domain account credentials.
+>- This MSI must have admin permission on SQL MI and read permission on the Key vault used for domain account credentials.

 1. Sign in to the [Azure portal](https://portal.azure.com) and search for **Managed Identities**.
      :::image type="Managed Identity in Azure portal" source="media/create-operations-manager-managed-instance/azure-portal-managed-identity.png" alt-text="Screenshot of Managed Identity in Azure portal.":::